rstruber/sensu-kubernetes/README.md

 The instructions above will get you the following:
 * Sensu server container (running the api/server services)
 * Redis container for use as the transport/datastore
+* A set of sensu-clients to demo checks with.
   _NOTE: In practice, we **HIGHLY** recommend using RabbitMQ as the transport instead.
   This is purely for demo purposes and shouldn't be relied on as a production-ready solution._